maceip/tlsn-tofu/README.md

 ### FAQ

--   How do I create my own MR_ENCLAVE signature, to see if it matches the signature I get back from SGX Remote Attestation?
+-   ***How do I generate my own MR_ENCLAVE signature, to see if it matches the signature I get back from SGX Remote Attestation?***
     -   Follow these steps to create a local measurement without SGX: ___ensure you have gramine, rust, and openssl-dev on the host you are using___:
         -   ```git clone https://github.com/maceip/sgx-tlsn-notary-server```
         -   ```cd sgx-tlsn-notary-server```